 Pathological Demand Avoidance is a condition associated with Autism Spectrum Disorder (ASD).
-It is a rare behavioural phenotype of ASD that is characterised by an overwhelming or obsessional need to resist or avoid demands, which can often lead to prolonged tantrums and violent outbursts.
+It is a rare behavioural phenotype of ASD that is characterised by an overwhelming or obsessional need to resist or avoid demands, which can often lead to sensory overwhelm causing meltdowns and violent outbursts.
 Although children in general may often try to avoid demands, children with PDA engage in avoidant behaviours at a greater level.
 The key underlying factor is the extreme levels of anxiety associated with a loss of control, which can feel like a panic attack.
 Because of high levels of anxiety, they will often respond with a “No” even to tasks or activities that they normally enjoy and can spend a great deal of energy trying to gain control of situations and people.

 Some of the key characteristics associated with PDA include:

 Resisting ordinary demands

 This could be day-to-day things such as brushing teeth, packing school bag etc. While children with ASD may resist demands by refusing, withdrawing or ignoring the demands, children with PDA use strategies which can be seen as socially manipulative to avoid demands, for example, by making excuses, distracting, procrastinating, using threats and physically incapacitating self (“My arms don’t work”).

 Extreme mood swings, led by a need to control

 They can be impulsive and may have unpredictable mood swings, for example, being really excited and enthusiastic one minute and really quiet and down a few minutes later (Jekyll and Hyde personality).